 Plan, direct or coordinate the academic, administrative or auxiliary activities of public or private elementary or secondary level schools.

-What Job Titles Education Administrators, Elementary and Secondary School Might Have
+What Job Titles Education Administrators, Kindergarten through Secondary School Might Have

 - Assistant Principal

 - Middle School Principal

 What Education Administrators, Kindergarten through Secondary School Do